sillsdev/TheCombine/installer/README.md

 ## Install _The Combine_

 1. Plug in the wired ethernet connection to the Internet.
+2. Make sure WiFi is "on"; it does not need to be connected to a network.
-2. Update all of the existing software packages through your OS's _Software Updater_ application or by running:
+3. Update all of the existing software packages through your OS's _Software Updater_ application or by running:

    ```bash
    sudo apt update && sudo apt upgrade -y